 The choice of other tests depends on the type, location, and extent of your lymphoma.
 If lymph nodes or other organs are affected, CT scans may be used to measure the size of any remaining tumors.
 PET scans may be done if your doctors aren’t sure if an abnormal area on a CT scan is an active lymphoma or scar tissue.

-It is also very important to keep health insurance.
-Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.
+Even after treatment, it’s very important to keep health insurance.
+Tests and doctor visits cost a lot, and even though no one wants to think of their lymphoma coming back, this could happen.